 Sadie Elizabeth Sink (born April 16, 2002) is an American actress.
-She began acting at age seven in local theatre productions and played the title role in Annie (2012–14) and young Elizabeth II in The Audience (2015) on Broadway.
+She began her acting career in theatre, playing the title role in the musical Annie (2012–14) and young Elizabeth II in the historical play The Audience (2015) on Broadway.
 In 2016, she made her film debut in the biographical sports drama Chuck.
 Sink had her breakthrough portraying Max Mayfield in the Netflix science fiction series Stranger Things (2017–present) and received critical acclaim for her performance in its fourth season.
 In 2021, she appeared in the horror film trilogy Fear Street and played the lead role in Taylor Swift's short film All Too Well.
-Sink has since starred in Darren Aronofsky's psychological drama The Whale (2022), for which she received a Critics' Choice Movie Award nomination.
+She then starred in Darren Aronofsky's psychological drama The Whale (2022), for which she received a Critics' Choice Movie Award nomination.
+Sink returned to Broadway in 2025, starring in the play John Proctor Is the Villain and earning a nomination for a Tony Award for Best Actress in a Play; the second youngest woman to achieve such.
 Description above from the Wikipedia article Sadie Sink, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 O'Dessa